Leela78/flexboxs/README.md

+ Here is the basic instagram clone -profile feed
 This is a simple and responsive Instagram user profile feed layout built using only HTML and CSS.
 The goal of this project is to recreate the clean and modern look of an Instagram profile page using fundamental web development techniques like Flexbox and the CSS Box Model.

 It includes a profile section with an avatar, username, bio, followers/following stats, and a flex-style photo feed — all styled and arranged using pure CSS.